 Health Disparities Science Thread

-The burden of illness is disproportionately higher in certain groups and communities in ways that are not related to underlying genetics or biology but instead are reflective of disparities influenced by social determinants of health.
-The Health Disparities Science thread addresses social determinants of health to examine best practices for individual healthcare providers, institutions, and organizations to improve health outcomes using approaches that identify and mitigate individual and system-level biases.
+The burden of illness is disproportionately higher in certain groups and communities due to disparities influenced by social determinants of health.
+The Health Disparities Science thread examines social determinants of health and explores evidence-based strategies for healthcare providers, institutions, and organizations to improve health outcomes using approaches that identify and mitigate factors that may influence clinical decision-making and the delivery of high-quality care.
 The thread aims to help students navigate their professional development and effectively advocate for their patients and their communities.

 Health System Science Thread